liammellofarley/voisin/README.md

 Weight: Determines the order in which it's placed.

 Img: Used exclusively for farmers.
 The images should be placed in the /images/partners folder then for the variable you give the image name including the .jpg.
+Images should be 256x256 and ideally just a headshot, I'll have some examples up soon.
 Please name all the images things that make sense and don't use spaces.

 Class: Places partners in the category they belong, possible options are farmer, gund, ufsc.